KhronosGroup/SyclParallelSTL/README.md

 ----------------------

-This project currently supports the SYCL beta implementation from Codeplay, ComputeCPP and the open-source implementation, triSYCL.
+This project currently supports the SYCL beta implementation from Codeplay, ComputeCPP and the open-source triSYCL implementation.

-The project uses CMake 3.0.2 in order to produce build files.
-More recent versions may work.
+The project uses CMake 3.0.2 in order to produce build files, but more recent versions may work.

 In Linux, simply create a build directory and run CMake as follows:

     $ mkdir build